ccurtsinger/npc15/call.md

     </ul>

     <p>
       NPC is in its 12th year and previous conferences have attracted high quality papers and wide international participation.
 Detailed submission instructions will be posted on the NPC 2015 website.
 As in previous years, we are working to publish top papers from NPC 2015 in a special issue of the International Journal of Parallel Programming (SCI indexed).
 Additional details are on the website.
-Other venues are also being explored.
+Other journal venues are also being explored.
     </p>

   </div>